Dear readers of ADxS.org, please forgive the disruption.

 Dopamine

-Psychological stress (on TSST as on Angry memory retrieval) leads to an increase in IL-1β, TNF-α, and IL-6 in terms of a stress response.
-The stress-induced increase in IL-1β, TNF-α, and IL-6 correlates with negative emotions.79
+Psychological stress (on TSST as well as on angry memory retrieval) leads to an increase in IL-1β, TNF-α and IL-6 in the sense of a stress response.
+The stress-induced increase in IL-1β, TNF-α and IL-6 correlates with negative emotions.79

-The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-related impairment in cognitive control/performance on the Stroop test.76
+The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-related impairment of cognitive control/performance in the Stroop test.76

-In women, interview stress caused an increase in81
+In women, stress caused by an interview led to an increase in81

 Plasma cortisol